i-rinat/gmp-widevine/how-to-enable-on-firefox-47.md

 $PROFILE/gmp-widevinecdm/1.4.8.885/manifest.json
 ```

-Then swith to Firefox again, open `about:config` page.
+Then switch to Firefox again, open `about:config` page.
 Create string
 parameter (right mouse button, New, String) with name
 `media.gmp-widevinecdm.version` and value `1.4.8.885`.

+(For some reason Firefox could try to remove files in `1.4.8.885`
+directory.
+To prevent that you may remove write bit from directory
+permissions (`chmod a-w 1.4.8.885`), and also make the directory owned
+by `root` user.)

 That it.
 Go to http://shaka-player-demo.appspot.com/demo/ and try
 some Widevine protected video.